 3. Amsterdam RAI: The Rai is the Amsterdam Exhibition center.
 If you attend a show here, this station is perfect.
 There are also multiple big hotels nearby.

-Take a “Sprinter” train in the direction of “Almere Oostvaarders” or to “Utrecht Centraal” from the airport- (NOT the Intercity trains to Utrecht).
+Take a “Sprinter” train in the direction of “Almere Oostvaarders” or to “Utrecht Centraal” from the airport- (NOT the Intercity trains to Utrecht), check the screens on the platform for RAI.
 Travel time is 11 minutes, 4x an hour.

 4. Amsterdam Zuid (South): Amsterdam South is close to the airport and very convenient if you're traveling to one of the major businesses on the “Zuidas.”

 Travel time is just 7 minutes, and trains leave every couple of minutes.
 Be careful to board the right train.
 Amsterdam Zuid is on the train lines to Utrecht, Amersfoort, Lelystad and beyond, NOT to Amsterdam Central Station.

 5. Amsterdam Bijlmer Arena: Just like Sloterdijk, this station is outside the city but has excellent connections to the city center by train or metro and again some larger hotels are located close to this station.